zlojkashtan/Pocket-Lines/README.md

 Pocket Lines is a Transports App built using AngularJS, Cordova and the Ionic Framework.

 We first focus in Android, but the project can be exported to iOS or other mobile platforms using Cordova.
-This repo is for the Ionic fraction of the project.
+This repo is for the Ionic fraction of the project..

 ## Features
 * Check for the Bus and Train arrivals and departures in real time in Palma de Mallorca (Spain)